iamfarzad/FB-c_labV2/AI_Functions_APIs_Documentation.md

 *   **Comparison with Implementation Guide:** The documented schema is an exact representation of the SQL DDL provided in the `__Complete AI Showcase Implementation Guide with C.md` (Section 3).
 There are no deviations.

-### Function/API 3: Main Chat Interface (`AIShowcase.tsx`)
+### Function/API 3: Main Chat Interface (`chat/page.tsx`)

-*   **Purpose:** This component renders the primary user interface for the AI showcase.
-It facilitates the interactive chat between the user and the AI, manages the display of conversation history, handles user inputs, allows users to trigger various AI capability demonstrations, and provides real-time feedback on AI activities through a dedicated sidebar.
-A key function is to guide the user through the showcase and ultimately capture their information as a lead.
+*   **Purpose:** This page component renders the primary user interface for the AI chat experience.
+It facilitates interactive conversations between the user and the AI, manages conversation history, handles user inputs, and provides real-time feedback through an activity sidebar.
+The interface includes thread-based conversation context and lead capture functionality.

 *   **Implementation:**
-    *   **Location:** `components/AIShowcase.tsx`.
-This is consistent with the implementation guide and confirmed by `ls` output.
+    *   **Location:** `app/chat/page.tsx`
-    *   **Technology:** React (specifically as a Next.js client-side component, indicated by `"use client"`), TypeScript (TSX).
+    *   **Technology:** Next.js 13+ (App Router), React, TypeScript (TSX)
     *   **State Management:**
-        *   Employs React hooks (`useState`, `useEffect`) for managing local component state.
+        *   Uses React hooks (`useState`, `useEffect`, `useCallback`) for local state
-        *   `conversationState`: An object of type `ConversationState` stores the session ID, current interaction stage (e.g., 'greeting', 'email_request'), user messages (`Message` interface), collected user information (name, email, company details), and a list of AI capabilities shown.
-        *   `sidebarActivity`: An object of type `SidebarActivity` to reflect the AI's current background tasks in the UI.
-        *   `isLoading`: A boolean state to indicate when the application is awaiting a response from the AI.
-        *   Session Persistence: The `conversationState` is saved to and retrieved from `sessionStorage` to allow users to resume their session.
+        *   `messages`: Array of `Message` objects storing the conversation history
+        *   `activities`: Array of `ActivityItem` objects for tracking system and user actions
+        *   `leadCaptureState`: Manages the state of the lead capture form and flow
+        *   `sidebarOpen`: Controls the visibility of the thread sidebar
-    *   **Real-time Communication:**
+    *   **Key Features:**
-        *   Utilizes the `@supabase/supabase-js` client to subscribe to a Supabase real-time channel named `ai-showcase`.
+        *   Thread-based conversation context in sidebar
+        *   Integrated lead capture form
+        *   Real-time activity monitoring
+        *   Support for various message types (text, images, videos, documents)
+        *   Voice input and output capabilities
+        *   Video learning integration
         *   Listens for `broadcast` events:
             *   `ai-response`: Updates the chat with the AI's message, plays audio if available, and updates the conversation state.
             *   `sidebar-update`: Updates the sidebar with the current AI activity.